This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Profitable?
 Always!

 Yes, spare change is where to start if you want to find valuable coins from circulation.
-You probably carry thousands of coins in your pocket over the course of a year!

 - You have likely found a few pre-1960 Jefferson nickels.

 - Perhaps you have even found a silver dime or silver quarter pass through without even realizing it.
-(Yes, silver coins still do pop up in change.)
+(Yes, silver coins still do pop up in change!)

 - Maybe you’ve even pocketed a Canadian coin or two, eh?

 Pocket change is where I found the first coin I ever put in my collection — a 1941 Lincoln penny.
+(Here’s a little more about my first coin collection.)

 I’ve found plenty of old coins in circulation, including other old pennies, Buffalo nickels, and silver coins.